UNE Internal Funding Scheme (UNE IFS)

 Aims of the Scheme

-• To increase UNE’s share in nationally competitive funding rounds by motivating early- and mid-career researchers (EMCRs) to complete exploratory/pilot projects, which will support the development of national competitive grant applications.
+• To increase UNE’s competitiveness in external grant funding rounds by motivating early- and mid-career researchers (EMCRs) to complete exploratory/pilot projects, which will support the development of UNE-led competitive external grant applications.

 • To augment UNE’s research profile in areas which align with UNE’s strategic research plans, particularly in relation to disciplines considered to be strategically significant to UNE.